 Regardless of what format it is in (paper, digital, tape, disc, film, microfiche, email, etc.).

 If you use your personal computer, phone or other device to conduct school district business, you are accessing and may be creating a public record.

 Improper destruction, alteration, or falsification of public records can result in a $5,000 fine and is considered a Class B Felony punishable by imprisonment up to ten years, or both.
 (RCW 40.16.020).

+How do I know what to keep?
 State school districts and Educational Service Districts (ESD) in Washington typically utilize two retention schedules that the state publishes and updates on a frequent basis: